Siddharthbadal/djangoAutomationProject/README.md

-Djnago Automation Projects
+## Django Automation Projects

 ## Data Project
-Upload data directly from command line by using django custom command feature.
+Automate data import and export by using custom commands.
+User can import and export data from CSV file.

+## Tech
+    - Django
+    - Bootstrap
+    - Django Custom commands